keeyong/sjsu-data226-FA25/week8/How-to-Run-Superset-On-Docker.md

 This will only 2 containers so it uses far less memory.
 After making sure the Docker Desktop is up and running, open a terminal (or CMD in the case of Windows) and move to a folder of your choice.

-1. Clone the sjsu-data226-SP25 repo to the folder
+1. Clone the sjsu-data226-FA25 repo to the folder
 ```
 git clone https://github.com/keeyong/sjsu-data226-SP25.git
 ```
-If you don't have git, you can just download it at https://github.com/keeyong/sjsu-data226-SP25/archive/refs/heads/main.zip.
-After unzipping it, you can follow the steps below

-2. Change the current directory to sjsu-data226-SP25/week8
+2. Change the current directory to sjsu-data226-FA25/week8
 ```
-cd sjsu-data226-SP25/week8
+cd sjsu-data226-FA25/week8
 ```

 3. Run Superset